 Sponsored messaging includes two main formats:

-- Message ads: These ads send direct messages to your target audience’s LinkedIn inbox.
+- Message ads: Direct messages to your target audience’s LinkedIn inbox.

-- Conversation ads: These ads offer a more interactive experience where you create a branched dialogue that guides users through different options based on their responses.
+- Conversation ads: A more interactive experience where you create a branched dialogue that guides users through different options based on their responses.

 3. Lead gen forms

-Lead gen forms involve capturing leads directly within LinkedIn ads.
-These forms are pre-filled with LinkedIn profile data, making it easy for users to submit their information without leaving the platform.
+Capture leads directly from your ads with pre-filled forms, making it easy for users to submit their information without leaving the platform.

-You can use it with various ad formats, including single-image ads, video ads, and sponsored messaging.
-To encourage users to provide their contact information, you can also offer documents like whitepapers, reports, or eBooks.
+You can use lead gen forms with various ad formats, including single-image ads, video ads, and sponsored messaging.

 4. Text and dynamic ads

-Text ads are simple, cost-effective ads consisting of a short headline, description, and a small image.
+Text ads are simple, cost-effective ads consisting of a short headline, description, and a small image, appearing in LinkedIn’s right rail.

 Dynamic ads are personalized ads that appear in the right rail and other prominent locations on LinkedIn.